baagaard-usgs/geomodelgrids/docs/overview/storage-layout.md

 ## Data layout

 We use a Cartesian coordinate system for the model logical space with the origin at the top southwest corner (when the y axis is aligned with north) as shown in the figure.
 We measure the rotation of the coordinate system for the model logical space using the azimuth of the y direction relative to north (`y_azimuth` in the diagram).

 <figure>
   <img src="figs/coordsys.png" alt="Diagram of Cartesian coordinate
   system of the model logical space">
 </figure>

 For the logical space 4D arrays the x, y, and z indices are zero at the origin.
 The x index increases in the +x direction, the y index increases in the +y direction, and the z index increases in the -z direction.

 ## HDF5 Storage Scheme

 The model is stored in an HDF5 file.
-The elevation of the ground surface (topography) is stored in the `topography` dataset if it is not a flat surface at sea level.
+If the top surface of the model is not a flat surface at sea level, then a `surfaces/top_surface` dataset provides the elevation of the top surface.
+Models may also include a `surfaces/topography_bathymetry` dataset to define topography and bathymetry, which corresponds to the top of the solid surface.
 The grids are stored in the `blocks` group.
-Attributes are included at the root level and for each data set in order to yield a self-describing model.
+Attributes are included at the root level as well as for each dataset to yield a self-describing model.
 That is, no additional metadata is needed to define the model.

 <figure>
   <img src="figs/hdf5layout.png" alt="Diagram of HDF5 layout scheme">